thombashi/ghscard/docs/pages/usage/usage.rst

 ``card-style`` Attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Card size and display format will change according to ``card-style`` attribute.
+Card size and display format change according to ``card-style`` attribute.
 ``card-style`` attribute takes one of the following values:

 - ``medium`` `(default)`